tioirawan/pfive/README.md

 ## usage

-- first, generate pfive.json, It's same like you make package.json file
+- first, generate pfive.json

 ` $ pfive init `

-- select the library you want to add
+- select library you want to add
-- download all library with `install` command
+- download all library with `install` command, add `-o` option for offline installation

 ` $ pfive install `

 - to add another library, you can use `lib` command

 ` $ pfive lib `

+- (beta)

+` $ pfive serve `